Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 1. Who is eligible to apply for assistance from Modest Needs?

-3. What kind of assistance can Modest Needs offer me/my family?
+2. What kinds of assistance can Modest Needs offer me/my family?

 4. What is the maximum amount I can request from Modest Needs?